The Ultimate Gravity SMTP Guide: Everything You Need to Know

 The only thing that we’ll assume here is that you’ve already installed the Gravity SMTP plugin on your site.

-As mentioned, Gravity SMTP is available for free with a Gravity Forms Elite license.
-If you have an active Elite license, simply head on over to your Gravity Forms Account section to download and install Gravity SMTP.
+As mentioned, Gravity SMTP is available for free with a Gravity Forms Elite, Nonprofit, or Developer license.
+If you have one of these licenses, simply head on over to your Gravity Forms Account section to download and install Gravity SMTP.

 1. Register for a Free SendGrid Account